 Emotional support animals (ESAs) have created a lot of controversy in recent years.
-Today there are record numbers of people wondering how to “register” and emotional support animal.
+Today there are record numbers of people wondering how to “register” an emotional support animal.
 People question the surging numbers of ESAs.
 Poor behavior of so-called ESAs has led to trouble for service dogs.
-In 2015, the AKC stepped forward with an official position on the Misuse of Service Dogs as a result of people claiming ESAs as service dogs.
-So what exactly is an ESA, and how do you go about registering your emotional support animal properly?
+In 2015, the AKC stepped forward with an official position on the Misuse of Service Dogs due to people claiming ESAs as service dogs.
+So what exactly is an ESA, and how do you register your emotional support animal properly?

 Official Emotional Support Animals